goshiphq/goship-cms/content/blog/goship-com-helps-small-businesses-and-individuals-while-donating-all-profits-for-two-months-to-the-cdc-foundation.md

 postedAt: 1586348255000
 news: true
-description: GoShip.com, a digital shipping platform, is donating 100% of its profits from April and May to help the response to COVID-19.
+description: GoShip.com, a digital shipping platform, is donating 100% of its profits from April and May to CDC Foundation’s Emergency Response Fund to help the response to COVID-19.
 altText: goship
 image: images/reviewing-ecommerce-shipping-label.jpg
 ---